 - GMS PS 870 PA Professional Practice (2 cr)

 - GMS PS 901 Elective I (4 cr)*

 - GMS PS 902 Elective II (4 cr)*

 - GMS PS 903 Elective III (4 cr)*

 - GMS PS 904 Elective IV (4 cr)*

 - GMS PS 905 Elective V (4 cr)*

 Students in the PA Program are required to complete a research thesis proposal that demonstrates the student’s ability to interpret the medical literature, develop a hypothesis-driven project, and analyze the significance of the project.
-They will be mentored by an advisor from the School of Medicine or Public Health to develop their project related to clinical medicine, PA education, or health workforce.
-Each student is provided two dedicated months during their clinical phase for completing their project.
+They are mentored by an advisor from the School of Medicine or Public Health to develop their project related to clinical medicine, PA education, or health workforce.
+Each student is provided two dedicated months during their clinical phase to complete the thesis project.
 Once the final draft is signed by the thesis advisor, the manuscript will be graded by two members of the Thesis Committee.
 There is no oral defense.